deployphp/action/README.md

       # `deploy all`.
       # Required.
       dep: deploy

+      # Specifies a sub directory within the repository to deploy
+      sub-directory: "..."

       # Config options for the Deployer.
 Same as the `-o` flag in the CLI.
       # Optional.